Between 1803 and 1806, the vast majority of the states of the Holy Roman Empire were mediatized

 achieved sovereignty by virtue of the Reichsdeputationshauptschluss, even though the 1803 reorganization of the Diet cannot

-Also in 1803 the number of secular
+be considered lawful.
+Also in 1803 the number of secular Electors was almost doubled, from 5 (Bohemia, Palatinate, Electoral

-Electors was almost doubled, from 5 (Bohemia, Palatinate, Electoral Saxony, Brandenburg, and Hanover) to 9 (with Baden, Hesse-Cassel,
+Saxony, Brandenburg, and Hanover) to 9 (with Baden, Hesse-Cassel, Württemberg, and Salzburg [later Würzburg, and

-Württemberg, and Salzburg [later Würzburg, and held by the Grand Duke of Tuscany] added), while the Ecclesiastial
+held by the Grand Duke of Tuscany] added), while the Ecclesiastial Electors dropped from 3 (Mainz, Trier, and Cologne) to

-Electors dropped from 3 (Mainz, Trier, and Cologne) to one (Mainz, the other two being secularized).
+one (Mainz, the other two being secularized).

-After Bonaparte proclaimed himself Emperor of the French on 18 May 1804, the Holy Roman
+Bonaparte proclaimed himself Emperor of the French on 18 May 1804, the Holy Roman Emperor proclaimed himself Emperor of Austria

-Emperor proclaimed himself Emperor of Austria on 11 August 1804, followed immediately by the Electors of Bavaria and Württemberg,
+on 11 August 1804, followed immediately by the Electors of Bavaria and Württemberg, who took advantage of the confusion

-who took advantage of the confusion and lack of Imperial control to proclaim themselves Kings, and started gobbling up smaller
+and lack of Imperial control to proclaim themselves Kings, and started gobbling up smaller States, starting on 19 November

-States, starting on 19 November 1805 when Württemberg annexed Fürstenberg.
-The formal end of the Empire was signalled
+1805 when Württemberg annexed Fürstenberg.
+The formal end of the Empire was signalled on 13 January 1806 when the

-on 13 January 1806 when the King of Sweden refused to send a representative to the Imperial Diet because of the violations
+King of Sweden refused to send a representative to the Imperial Diet because of the violations of its constitution by its

-at Austerlitz (2 Dec 1805), Bonaparte tried to break up the Empire by driving a wedge between Brandenburg (the power in the
+members.
+After his victory at Austerlitz (2 Dec 1805), Bonaparte tried to break up the Empire by driving a wedge between Brandenburg

-north) and Austria (the power in the south), by offering to set up a federation of the German States under his protection.
+(the power in the north) and Austria (the power in the south), by offering to set up a federation of the German States under

-King of Württemberg Württemberg
+King of Bavaria Wittelsbach

 12 July 1806